-Proposed: EWSI Missed Appointment Credit For instances in which EWSI does not keep a scheduled appointment for a Customer without giving reasonable notice.
-2025 Missed Appointment Credit \$35.00 Rationale: This credit is in EPCOR Water Services Bylaw 19626.
-The proposed change increases alignment between the bylaws and provides the customer with a credit if EWS misses a scheduled appointment with insufficient notice.
+Proposed: EWSI Missed Appointment Credit For instances in which EWSI does no Customer without giving reasonable n t keep a scheduled appointment for a otice.
+2025 Missed Appointment Credit \$35.00 Rationale: es Bylaw 19626.
+The proposed change aws and provides the customer with a intment with insufficient notice.

-Reference: New: Schedule 1, Part III: Service Fees and Charges and Sanitary Sewer Trunk

-Charges

-Current: N/A

-Proposed: Customer Locate Fee

-To all Customers who fail to notify EWSI they have taken possession of a site and EWSI is required to conduct searches to identify the Customer.

-Customer Locate Fee \$20.00

-Rationale: This provision is currently in EPCOR Water Services Bylaw 19626.
+Reference: New: Schedule 1, Part III: Service Fees and Charges and Sanitary Sewer Trunk Charges Current: N/A Proposed: Customer Locate Fee To all Customers who fail to notify EWSI th ey have taken possession of a site and EWSI is required to conduct searches t o identify the Customer.
+Customer Locate Fee \$20.00 Rationale: This provision is currently in EPCOR Water Services Bylaw 19626.
 This change is requested to cover the costs associated with locating customers who have taken possession of a site (with storm or sanitary only accounts) but have not informed EWS.
 The \$20.00 fee will cover the cost of obtaining the land title (approximately \$10.00) and the remaining \$10.00 will cover the administration costs that are involved in conducting the searches.